Character and Citizenship Education (CCE)

 School-Based Lessons

 School-based lessons are designed to focus on school values and to meet the needs of the students.
-Through the use of authentic scenarios in the lessons, we strive to raise the levels of moral reasoning among our students and empower them to make decisions based on sound moral values.
-School-based lessons may be conducted either during CCE period or FT-Time period.
+Through the use of authentic scenarios in the lessons, we strive to empower them to make decisions based on sound moral values when they can relate closely to the materials.
+School-based lessons may be conducted during CCE period, FT-Time or Assembly.

 Approach and Pedagogy